aagnone3/audio_analysis/README.md

 # Audio Analysis with Python

-These scripts and modules form a simple, yet somewhat scalable approach to audio analysis with Python.
+These scripts and modules form a simple, yet somewhat scalable approach to audio analysis with Python 2.
 The modules are organized as follows:
 - common: functionality shared by the other modules
 - features: audio feature extraction
 - learning: using machine learning to generalize to future audio